kevinzg/facebook-scraper/README.md

 - **timeout**: how many seconds to wait before timing out.
 Default is 5.
 - **sleep**: how many seconds to sleep between each request.
 Default is 0.
 - **credentials**: tuple of user and password to login before requesting the posts.
 Default is `None`.
+- **extra_info**: bool, if true the function will try to do an extra request to get the post reactions.
+Default is False.

 ## Post example